sayan112/RoadToFullTimeServiceBased/TechnicalRound/C++Questions/Questions.md

 The code you've provided contains a series of post-increment (a++) and pre-increment (++a) operations on the variable 'a' in the `cout` statement.
 The result of these operations depends on the order in which they are executed, and the behavior can be undefined in some cases.

-Here's a breakdown of what's happening in your code:
+Here's a breakdown of whats happening in your code:

-1. `cout << a++` - This will print the current value of 'a' (which is 10) and then increment 'a' by 1.
+1.  `a++` - This will print the current value of 'a' (which is 10) and then increment 'a' by 1.
 So, it will print 10 and set 'a' to 11.
 2. `++a` - This will increment 'a' by 1 and return the new value (which is 12).
 So, it will print 12.
 3. `a++` - This will print the current value of 'a' (which is now 12) and then increment 'a' by 1.
 So, it will print 12 and set 'a' to 13.
 4. `a++` - This will print the current value of 'a' (which is now 13) and then increment 'a' by 1.
 So, it will print 13 and set 'a' to 14.
 5. `++a` - This will increment 'a' by 1 and return the new value (which is 15).
 So, it will print 15.
 6. `endl` - This is an end-of-line character, so it will move to the next line.

-Therefore, the output of your code will be: `10121315`
+Therefore, the output of your code will be: `1012121315`

 It's important to note that the order of evaluation of expressions involving multiple increments and decrements in a single statement is undefined behavior in C++.
 The behavior may vary between different compilers, and you should avoid writing such code for clarity and portability.